odipar/smanikin/README.md

 # Manikin
-Manikin is an embedded Scala DSL that can be used to implement Transactional Objects and Messages.
+Manikin is an embedded Scala DSL that can be used to implement Transactional Objects - Objects that live in transactions.
 Its most prominent feature is the use of pre- and post-conditions during Message dispatch, so that the state of an Object can be guarded and more easily model checked.

-Manikin is inspired by the [Eiffel](https://www.eiffel.com) programming language and [Software Transactional Memory](https://en.wikipedia.org/wiki/Software_transactional_memory)
+Manikin is inspired by the [Eiffel](https://www.eiffel.com) programming language and [Software Transactional Memory](https://en.wikipedia.org/wiki/Software_transactional_memory).

 ### Message dispatch through Contexts
 Message dispatch is performed via Transactional Contexts that are updated and passed through after each (nested) dispatch.